ArthurSonzogni/chromiumos-platform2/mojo_service_manager/README.md

 The lifetime of a process using mojo is decoupled from ash-chrome.

 Before the service manager, ash-chrome was the mojo broker process which helps other processes to bootstrap.
-All the mojo connection should be shutdown after the broker is gone.
+All the mojo connections should be shut down after the broker is gone.
 Since ash-chrome restarts between user sessions, mojo connections between processes couldn't outlive the current user session.